/* Scenario metadata

 <<link "D. Slip.
 Use a cross-control slip to lose altitude fast without gaining airspeed."
 "Dec7_Slip">><</link>>

-</div>You are re-sequenced and on final for runway 36L, a fresh dot assignment — <<print $assignedDot>>.
+</div>You are re-sequenced and on final for runway 36L with a fresh assignment: the <<print $assignedDot>> dot.
 Gear down, flaps thirty, airspeed 80, trimmed.
-This time you have better spacing.
+This time the spacing is better.
+The picture is still a hair off, energy-wise, because the picture at Oshkosh is always a hair off something.

 <div class="choice-list">

 </div>You pull the throttle all the way to idle.
 The Arrow settles.
 She is slightly nose-low, airspeed bleeding through 75 toward 70.
-You flare at about 10 AGL — a little late, a little firm — and kiss the pavement right on your <<print $assignedDot>> dot.
+You flare at about 10 AGL, a little late, a little firm, and kiss the pavement right on your <<print $assignedDot>> dot.

 The mains touch.
 The nose comes down gently.
 You brake enough to clear the next exit.
 Behind you, the controller on the ground frequency is already marshaling the airplane behind you onto his own dot.